How to Use EZ Pass and Toll Roads: Road Tripper State-by-State Guide

 4

 Know how to pay tolls without a transponder - If you don't have a transponder or are in a state where yours isn't compatible, most toll roads now use cashless tolling, meaning cameras capture your license plate.
 You'll typically receive a bill in the mail within a few weeks.
 This is where things go wrong: pay promptly.
 States like New York can add hefty penalties if you miss the payment deadline Here's the Toll Pass You'll Need To Travel in All 50 States.
 If you're in a rental, ensure the rental company's contact information is correct so the bill reaches you.
-We've had friends miss bills because they forgot to update their address after moving, leading to a cascade of fees.
+Drivers often miss bills because they forgot to update their address after moving, leading to a cascade of fees.

 5